BlockchainCommons/SmartCustodyBook/manuscript/02-adversaries.md

 ***Abstract Case Study: Eavesdropping on Wifi.*** Alice connects to the free wi-fi network at the airport.
 When she goes to her Javascript web wallet, she gets a certificate warning and ignores it, because those things pop up all the time.
 She doesn’t realize that Eve is intercepting all connections to this wallet at the airport and has just compromised her wallet’s credentials.
 Bob uses the same free wi-fi at the airport and connects to the same web wallet.
 Except, Bob never types in the “https://” at the front of his URL; he expects his browser to fill it in for him.
 As a result he *doesn’t* get any warning when Eve intercepts his connection on the unchanged “http://” URL.

 ***Historic Case Study: Spoofing Bitcointalk.*** An attacker forged a fax to a domain registrar to take control of the Bitcointalk domain.
 After doing so they pointed it to CloudFlare and were able to get a new SSL cert issued for the domain.
-Connections to Bitcointalk now went to the CloudFlare proxy, which stole any credentials, before going back to Bitcointalk.
-The attacker didn’t care about the Bitcointalk credentials themselves, but assumed the same logins and passwords would also be used at other sites, such as Bitcoin exchanges.
+Connections to Bitcointalk now went to the CloudFlare proxy, which stole any credentials before going back to Bitcointalk.
+The attacker didn’t care about the Bitcointalk credentials, but assumed the same logins and passwords would be used at other sites such as Bitcoin exchanges.
 They were foiled by the fact that the proxy immediately collapsed under the Bitcointalk load and the Bitcointalk admins then noticed and figured out the problem.

 ***Historic Case Study: Hacking Coinbase Accounts.*** A CEO of an internet startup decided to move some of his investments to cryptocurrency.
 For his digital currency exchange, he chose Coinbase, a site that had never been hacked.
 His Coinbase account was linked to his Gmail account, itself protected with 2FA linked to his cell phone.
 Despite all of those protections, hackers attacked the CEO by going after the weakest link in the chain: his T-Mobile cellphone account.
 They moved his cell phone number to a different device, used that to retrieve Google’s two-factor authentication messages, and used that to break into Coinbase.
 He isn’t the only user who’s been actively targeted in this way. [**News Story**](http://fortune.com/2017/08/22/bitcoin-coinbase-hack/).

+{pagebreak}

 ***Risks:***